thinkocapo/replay/README.md

 ## Todo
 08/30 Python items in array of items...?
-1. WORKS rm length attribute from all 7 or 8 transactions in old_both.json (if errors, then re-record using new Tx stuff I updated today in sentry-demos/tracing.git)
+DONE test that can rm length attribute from all 8 transactions in old_both.json, and send to Sentry DONE remove 'length' attribute from the item map

-2. remove 'length' attribute from the interface. (put it back in both_eight.json first. only did 4 of them?)
-3. re-record a data set with merged PR data??
+DONE re-record a data set with PR data npm-sentry-tracing

-4. re-test
+1. update eventId's on Transactions so can replay them. eventId is in first envelope item as well as largest envelope item, for both JS + PY transactions.
+per item but inside 1 envelope, generate new event_id and put on both envelope items here.

+optionally turn the item interface{} into a Item struct, just ot make sure has everything needed.

+2. traceId - is in largest envelope item, for both JS + PY transactions keep a map of map[id's]itemPointersArray 2. at end, iterate through this map and give each item in itemPointersArray the same new generated Id

+notes...
+1. ^ update each itemInterface in place...?
+2. 'OR' return envelope array-of-map[string]interfaces{} back to a string. then update
+3. ^ update each itemInterface in place...and put to some kind of 'output' envelope

 5.
 UNDERTAKER transaction envelope (go) Timestamps and event/Trace Id's